jtfb/git_assignment/README.md

 # Git Assignment - JTFB

-a.
+#a.
 What is an issue?
 It's a feature on Github that allows us to track issues

-b.
+#b.
 What is a pull request?

-c.
+It's when you submit your code for a review to the owner of the repository

+#c.
 Describe the steps to open a pull request?

-d.
+On the repository, click on "Pull Requests" tab, then "New pull request" button and select the branch and the base repository you want to merge into.
+Add a title and description and then click on "Create Pull Request"

+#d.
 Describe the steps to add a collaborator to a repository (share write permissions)

-e.
+#e.
 What is the difference between git and GitHub?

-f.
+git is a local version control.
+Github is the one online

+#f.
 What does git diff do?

-g.
+#g.
 What is the main branch?

-h.
+#h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?